AlacrisIO/legicash-facts/invariants.md

 ### Background

-All facilitators are mandated Court registrars.
-Others may participate as registrars, if they wish, by posting a suitable bond.
-They receive rewards for the gossip and Merkle proofs they provide, though the exact reward they should receive is yet to be determined.
-It may be that facilitators' rewards for performance of Court-registrar duties should be zero, for instance.

-The primary purpose of registrars is to mitigate the so-called "Data-Availability Issue."
-That is, how can the system incentivize provision of data which may otherwise be harmful to the interests of a dishonest participant?
+The Court Registry solves the "Data Availability Issue" by ensuring that data submitted to it is well-formed and available for review by third-party verifiers.
+These well-formedness and availability ensure that any invalid entry in a registered side-chain can be detected and opposed to the side-chain manager in a timely fashion on their main-chain smart contract.
+As compared to other Oracles that sign data for use by smart contracts, the Court Registry only has its members sign something that they directly control, which makes implementing it a slightly more tractable problem than implementing an arbitrary Oracle.

-This is mainly important for liveness/performance guarantees.
-It's easy enough to mandate that a transaction request from Alice to Trent isn't valid until both have collaborated on a signature, but what if Alice's initial request goes unheeded by Trent?
-Alice reports to the network, "This request I gossiped about:
+The "Data Availability Issue" concerns liveness/performance guarantees: It's easy enough to mandate that a transaction request from Alice to Trent isn't valid until both have collaborated on a signature, but what if Alice's initial request goes unheeded by Trent?
+Alice reports to the network, "This request I gossiped about: I never heard back from Trent."
+Trent says "No, I did respond:
-I never heard back from Trent."
-Trent says "No, I did respond: Here's the response."
+Here's the response."
 Now we seemingly have to fall back on network observation consensus to resolve the question of whether Trent's response was generally available.

-Thus it is the duty of a registrar to track and gossip about the duties of facilitators and other registrars, and report when an irregularity occurs.
+Thus, registrars are obliged to track and gossip about the duties of facilitators and other registrars, and report when an irregularity occurs.
 Registrars maintain two data structures: A set of duties for each facilitator / registrar for which no signature from the responsible agent has been observed